awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

    For information about adding an option to an option group, see [Adding an option to an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.

-1. Create a new Oracle DB instance and associate the option group with it, or modify an Oracle DB instance to associate the option group with it\.
+1. Create a new RDS for Oracle DB instance and associate the option group with it, or modify an RDS for Oracle DB instance to associate the option group with it\.

    For information about creating a DB instance, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

-   For information about modifying an Oracle DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
+   For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 ### AWS CLI<a name="oracle-s3-integration.preparing.option-group.cli"></a>